-Rumbling tremors beneath the foundation of our home started in our son’s preteen years, but when he turned 18-years old a tectonic shift occurred where our lives as parents shifted for good as he started floating away, an island all his own.
+Rumbling tremors beneath the foundation of our home started in our son’s preteen years, but a tectonic shift changed the course of our parenting when he turned 18-years old, when he started floating away, an island all his own.

 This continental drift, an initiation into manhood, for daughters, womanhood, means we no longer reign over our children’s country.
 So even if they’re still living at home as many young adults do these days, they’re still drifting far from shore.
 It’s a confusing time for all of us.
 They’re daunted by the anchor-less world before them.
 We’re perplexed by the sudden shift — the pushing away, and inconsistent returning when we’re needed.
 They stop by for home cooked meals, some petty cash, to crash.
 There’s no how-to manual for this transition of I need you and I don’t.
 They expect us grounded firmly rooted like palm trees in the earth, majestic towers of strength, yet also breezy and flexible so they flit in and out of our lives.
 When they drift far away, they still want the messages sent in a bottle, guiding wisdom from ashore, but they don’t want our opinions.
 We learn to bite our tongues.